vmware-tanzu/velero/site/content/docs/main/contributions/oracle-config.md

 way to back up your application state and associated data.

-If you're familiar with kubectl, Velero supports a similar model, allowing you to execute commands such as 'velero get backup' and 'velero create schedule'.
-The same operations can also be performed as 'velero backup get' and 'velero schedule create'.
+If you're familiar with kubectl, Velero supports a similar model, allowing you to execute commands such as 'velero backup get' and 'velero schedule create'.

 Usage:
   velero [command]